Shubham-Nahar-Java-Coder/LeetCode-75/HashMap-HashSet/HashMap.md

 This repository contains HashMap and HashSet problems categorized into two levels: Easy and Medium.

 ## Easy:
-1. Find the Difference of Two Arrays
+1. Find the Difference of Two Arrays - Not a HashMap Problem
 2. Unique Number of Occurrences

 ## Medium: